Topological flow data analysis for transient flow patterns: a graph-based approach: Our target and method

 To describe the theory of TFDA, we introduce all local orbit structures that appear in structurally stable Hamiltonian flows in $\mathcal{D}$.
 We then provide a unique letter, called a {\it COT symbol}, to each local orbit structure.
 Figure~\ref{fig:local_orbits}(a) shows a figure-eight orbit structure with two self-connected saddle connections.
-To these local orbit structures, we assign the COT symbols $b_{++}$ and $b_{--}$, in which the subscript $\pm$ indicates the direction of the two self-connected saddle connections.
-Namely, we use the subscript $+$ for the saddle connection in the anti-clockwise direction and the subscript $-$ for the clockwise one.
-We have other local orbital structures as in Figure~\ref{fig:local_orbits}(b) consisting of a saddle and two self-connected saddle connections, in which one saddle connection surrounds another.
-Since the flow directions along the saddle connections become the opposite, its COT symbol is given by $b_{\pm\mp}$.
-Figure~\ref{fig:local_orbits}(c) shows local orbit structures consisting of a saddle connection between two different saddles on the same boundary.
-The COT symbol $c_{\pm}$ is assigned to the structures according to the orientations of the saddle connections.
-We further consider an isolated boundary along which the flow is going in the anti-clockwise (resp. clockwise) direction in Figure~\ref{fig:local_orbits}(d).
-The COT symbol is given by $\beta_+$ (resp. $\beta_-$).
-The box symbols $\Box_{b_\pm}$ and $\Box_{c_\pm}$ in Figure~\ref{fig:local_orbits}(a--d) express that local orbit structures are embedded as internal structures there.
-In other words, each box symbol corresponds to a local orbit structure chosen as
+For these local orbit structures, we assign the COT symbols $b_{++}\{\Box_{b_+},\Box_{b_+}\}$ and $b_{--}\{\Box_{b_-},\Box_{b_-}\}$.
+The subscript $\pm$ indicates the direction of the two self-connected saddle connections.
+That is, we use the subscript $+$ for the saddle connection in the anticlockwise direction and the subscript $-$ for the clockwise one.
+The box symbols $\Box_{b_\pm}$ represent the local orbit structures enclosed by the saddle connections, and the curly brackets $\{\}$ indicate that the arrangement of the inner local orbit structures is determined to be in cyclic order.
+The local orbit structures in $\Box_{b_\pm}$ can be chosen as follows.

-For instance, in the local orbit structures of $c_\pm$ in Figure~\ref{fig:local_orbits}(c), the saddle connection needs to enclose one local orbit structure from (\ref{COTsymbols}) in $\Box_{b_\pm}$ as an internal structure.
-On the other hand, one can attach any number of the local orbit structures $\Box^i_{c_\pm}$ ($i=1,\dots n$) at regions enclosed by dashed curves along the boundary, but these structures are not necessarily present, i.e. $n=0$ is allowed.
-The same situation also applies to the structure $\beta_\pm$.
-Finally, we define an isolated elliptic centre whose COT symbol is $\sigma_+$ (resp. $\sigma_-$) associated with anti-clockwise (resp. clockwise) periodic orbits in Figure~\ref{fig:local_orbits}(e).
-Note that they have no internal structures.